 Reconstruction techniques can be broadly classified into two categories: simply parametrized and free-form.
-Simply-parametrized methods, which are widely used, assign simple mass profiles to cluster galaxies, like Navarro-Frenk-White (NFW; Navarro et al. 1996), Pseudo Isothermal Elliptical Mass Distributions (PIEMD; Kassiola & Kovner 1993), pseudo-Jaffe distributions (PJ; Keeton 2001).
-The cluster-scale dark matter distribution is represented by the same or similar profiles, but with larger scale lengths.
+Simply-parametrized methods, which are widely used, assign simple mass profiles to cluster galaxies, like Navarro-Frenk-White (NFW; Navarro, Frenk & White 1996), pseudoisothermal elliptical mass distributions (PIEMD; Kassiola & Kovner 1993), and pseudo-Jaffe distributions (PJ; Keeton 2001).
+The cluster-scale dark matter distribution is represented by the same or similar profiles but with larger-scale lengths.
 Parametric methods are physically motivated and are especially helpful when the number of input lensed images is small.

-In contrast to parametric models, free-form methods, such as GRALE (Liesenborgs et al. 2006, 2020), do not assume any relation between the distribution of mass and light.
+In contrast to parametric models, free-form methods, such as GRALE (Liesenborgs, De Rijcke & Dejonghe 2006; Liesenborgs et al. 2020), do not assume any relation between the distribution of mass and light.
 The advantage of free-form methods is that they use the lensed images only, avoiding the use of strong priors of simply-parametrized methods.
-While simply-parametrized priors are astrophysically motivated, they describe the average properties of galaxies and clusters, and may not correctly capture the mass distribution, especially in merging and non fully equilibrium clusters.
+While simply-parametrized priors are astro-physically motivated, they describe the average properties of galaxies and clusters, and may not correctly capture the mass distribution, especially in merging and non-fully equilibrium clusters.
 Because of their high sensitivity to lensed images, free-form methods can detect cluster mass features that elude parametric methods (Ghosh et al. 2021).
 However, in the case of GRALE, which constructs a large number of mass models, flexibility can lead to unastrophysical models that are also included in the ensemble average maps.

-Abell 1689 (hereafter A1689) is a well studied cluster of galaxies and one of the largest gravitational lens systems ever observed, owing to its large mass.
-It is one of the earliest clusters to be revealed with more than ~ 100 multiple images from 30 sources (Broadhurst et al. 2005).
+Abell 1689 (hereafter A1689) is a well-studied cluster of galaxies and one of the largest gravitational lens systems ever observed, owing to its large mass.
+It is one of the earliest clusters to be revealed with more than ~100 multiple images from 30 sources (Broadhurst et al. 2005).
 This was a giant leap forward in the number of strong lensing constraints for a given cluster in pre-HFF era.
-A1689 has been modelled by a number of mass modeling groups using parametric methods (Broadhurst et al. 2005; Zekser et al. 2006; Halkola et al. 2006; Limousin et al. 2007), free-form methods (Okura et al. 2008; Coe et al. 2010; Mohammed et al. 2014; Cha & Jee 2022), and hybrid methods (Diego et al. 2005, 2015) using only strong lensing data, or a combination of both strong and weak data.
-The number and quality of multiple images have increased with the discovery of new systems and updates to the existing systems with spectroscopic redshifts (Limousin et al. 2007; Coe et al. 2010; Diego et al. 2015; Bina et al. 2016; Alavi et al. 2016).
+A1689 has been modelled by a number of mass modelling groups using parametric methods (Broadhurst et al. 2005; Halkola, Seitz & Pannella 2006; Zekser et al. 2006; Limousin et al. 2007), free-form methods (Okura, Umetsu & Futamase 2008; Coe et al. 2010; Mohammed et al. 2014; Cha & Jee 2022), and hybrid methods (Diego et al. 2005, 2015) using only strong lensing data, or a combination of both strong and weak data.
+The number and quality of multiple images have increased with the discovery of new systems and updates to the existing systems with spectroscopic redshifts (Limousin et al. 2007; Coe et al. 2010; Diego et al. 2015; Alavi et al. 2016; Bina et al. 2016).